telerik/blazor-docs/introduction.md

 * License holders and active trialists can take advantage of our outstanding customer support delivered by the developers building the library.
 To submit a support ticket, use the [UI for Blazor dedicated support](https://www.telerik.com/account/support-tickets/) system.

-* [UI for Blazor forums](https://www.telerik.com/forums/blazor) are part of the free support you can get from the community and from the UI for Blazor team on all kinds of general issues.
+* The [UI for Blazor forums](https://www.telerik.com/forums/blazor) are part of the free support you can get from the community and from the UI for Blazor team on all kinds of general issues.

-* [UI for Blazor feedback portal](https://feedback.telerik.com/blazor) and [UI for Blazor roadmap](https://www.telerik.com/support/whats-new/blazor-ui/roadmap) provide information on the features in discussion and also the planned ones for release.
+* The [UI for Blazor feedback portal](https://feedback.telerik.com/blazor) and [UI for Blazor roadmap](https://www.telerik.com/support/whats-new/blazor-ui/roadmap) provide information on the features in discussion and those planned for release.

-* UI for Blazor uses [its feedback portal](https://feedback.telerik.com/blazor) as its bug tracker and you can submit any related reports there.
+* UI for Blazor uses [the feedback portal](https://feedback.telerik.com/blazor) as a bug tracker, and you can submit any related reports there.
 Also, check out the [closed bugs list](https://feedback.telerik.com/blazor?listMode=Recent&typeId=3&statusId=2).

 * You may still need a tailor-made solution for your project.
 In such cases, go straight to [Progress Services](https://www.progress.com/services).

 ## Learning Resources

-* <a href="https://demos.telerik.com/blazor-ui/" target="_blank">Online Demos</a> - also available as a project you can inspect and run locally.
+* <a href="https://demos.telerik.com/blazor-ui/" target="_blank">Online Demos</a> - also available as a project that you can inspect and run locally.
 You can find them in the `demos` folder of your [installation]({%slug installation/msi%}).

 * <a href="https://docs.telerik.com/blazor-ui/knowledge-base" target="_blank">Knowledge Base</a> - contains answers to some common questions, problems and errors.
 Free-text search is also available.